zk90/jekyll-1/lessons/output-keywords-in-context-in-html-file.md

 our keyword.
 To do this we will put each n-gram into a dictionary, using the middle word as the key.
 To figure out the keyword for each n-gram we can use the index positions of the list.
-If we are working with 5-grams, for example, the left context will consist of terms indexed by 0, 1, the keyword will be indexed by 2, and the right context terms indexed by 3,
-4. Since Python indexes start at 0, a 5-gram’s keyword will always be at index position 2.
+If we are working with 5-grams, for example, the *left context* will consist of terms indexed by 0, 1, the keyword will be indexed by 2, and the *right context* terms indexed by 3, 4.
+Since Python indexes start at 0, a 5-gram’s keyword will always be at index position 2.

 That’s fine for 5-grams, but to make the code a bit more robust, we want to make sure it will work for any length n-gram, assuming its length is an odd number.
 To do this we’ll take the length of the n-gram, divide it by 2 and drop the remainder.
-We can achieve this using Python’s floor division operator, represented by two slashes, which divides and then returns an answer to the nearest whole number, always rounding down – hence the term “floor”.
+We can achieve this using Python’s *floor division* operator, represented by two slashes, which divides and then returns an answer to the nearest whole number, always rounding down – hence the term “floor”.